What Is Browser Spoofing? Everything You Need to Know

 Additionally, since many bot detection algorithms can identify a bot through the speed of page requests or the absence of mouse movements, browser spoofing can be combined with techniques such as request delays to reduce detection chances and scrape websites without getting blocked.

-How To Spoof Browser Fingerprint?
+How to Spoof Browser Fingerprints?

 Browser fingerprinting is a strong tracking method and cannot be fought against using one or two techniques.
 It takes a suite of browser spoofing measures to gain control of your fingerprint's uniqueness.
 Even then, you cannot fully prevent browser fingerprinting.
 Rather, you can reduce the uniqueness to some extent.